-For security reasons, writing to the Flash section where the code is currently executing is impossible.
-Code writing to the APPCODE section needs to be executed from the BOOT section, and the code writing to the APPDATA section needs to be executed from either the BOOT section or the APPCODE section.
+For security reasons, it is not possible to write to the section of Flash the code is currently executing from.
+Code writing to the APPCODE section needs to be executed from the BOOT section, and code writing to the APPDATA section needs to be executed from either the BOOT section or the APPCODE section.